Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Challenges

-\paragraph{Management} From a more general perspective, operations and network element management will rest at the core of successful satellite IoT systems.
+\paragraph{Synchronization and Localization} From a more general perspective, operations and network element management will rest at the core of successful STEREO systems.
 On the one hand, the access part of the system will need to be enabled by access schemes that consider drifting clocks on IoT devices.
 This can be achieved by MAC that either keep them synchronized, or that can operate without common time bases (i.e., LoRaWAN Class A vs. Class B).
 The trade-off among both approaches is an appealing research topic.
 On the other hand, the core portion of the network will need to coordinate and manage actions over asynchronous satellite-to-satellite and satellite-to-ground links.
 For instance, downlink data flows could be buffered in advance in LEO satellite's memory, then scheduled to overcome otherwise high-latency device-to-server handshakes and to save collision in such dense DtS-IoT network.
 Indeed, gateway (satellite) mobility in DtS-IoT is to be managed by these same means.
 This overall synchronization challenge demands novel network operation concepts at the intersection of terrestrial IoT and space.
+On the other hand, satellites are typically equipped with GNSS localization services, but this is not always true in constrained IoT devices.
+In these cases, network-based localization solutions (e.g., leveraging beacons) will need to be created for satellite-based LoRa/LoRaWAN and NB-IoT.

 \paragraph{Standardization} To allow a seamless connectivity between ground and satellite IoT networks, the IoT stack provided by IETF should be used (UDP/CoAP/DTLS).
 Because of capacity limitations and delay constraints specific to the satellite context, this protocol stack should be extended, e.g., introducing a new convergence protocol for CoAP, and new multicast addresses for group communication (be it at the network or application layer).
-Also, the compression and fragmentation mechanismsprovided by SCHC (RFC9011) should be adapted in this new context.
+Also, the compression and fragmentation mechanisms provided by SCHC (RFC9011) should be adapted in this new context.
 For further standardization discussions including 3GPP group the reader is referred to~\cite{centenaro2021survey}.